YELLOWSTONE VOLCANO OBSERVATORY MONTHLY UPDATE

 Current Aviation Color Code: GREEN

-Recent work and news
+Recent Work and News

-Yellowstone earthquake activity remains at background levels.
+Yellowstone earthquake activity is currently at background levels.

 An example of GPS data can be found at http://www.unavco.org/instrumentation/networks/status/pbo/data/NRWY (click on Static Plots / Cleaned)